Esophagoscopy Services For Atlanta

 Transnasal esophagoscopy (TNE) is a technology that allows for examination of the esophagus, the swallowing tube between the throat and stomach, without the patient being put to sleep.
 Most commonly, this is done to check for cancer and other esophageal disorders.
 Indeed, the technology has changed.
 Doctors can now look inside while patients are awake, comfortable, and without pain, using TNE.
 The idea that you can only be checked for cancer in a special facility and under anesthesia is archaic.
-Anyone who has difficulty swallowing, painful swallowing, or who had acid reflux, should have a TNE examination.
+Anyone who has difficulty swallowing, painful swallowing or dysphagia, or who had acid reflux, should have a TNE examination.
 TNE is currently the best method for “screening” the esophagus for trouble.
 Depending on the findings of the TNE, other diagnostics may be needed.

 Transnasal esophagoscopy (TNE) literally means through-the-nose examination of the esophagus (the swallowing tube that connects the throat and the stomach).
 This is done by numbing one side of the nose with xylocaine and then sliding a small, soft flexible tube through the nose, bypassing the throat area, and going straight into the opening of the esophagus behind the larynx (voice box).
 TNE can be performed with patients awake and comfortable without putting them out (asleep or sedated) in any way.
 The TNE examination is every bit as comprehensive and thorough as older more expensive and invasive methods that require sedation in a special endoscopy facility.
 In 2001, Dr. Koufman first reported a series of TNE patients.